Understanding Testicular Cancer

 Testicular cancer has several symptoms that can become noticeable over time.

-"By far the most common symptom that men will present with to start this whole process out is a painless mass, or there's some kind of painless swelling of one of their testicles," Dr. Cook said.
+"By far the most common symptom that men will present with to start this whole process out is a painless mass, or there's some kind of painless swelling of one of their testicles," Dr. Heckman said.

 "A little bit less often that there can be kind of a dull ache down there.
 And sometimes these tumors can secrete these certain substances throughout the body.
 Men can actually grow breasts and that can be a presenting symptom for them.
 And actually, over 50% of men who have these tumors, they can actually present with infertility too."